 The employee earns a minimum salary of EUR40,000.

-The employee worked for a minimum period of 12 months with the overseas company prior to transfer.
+The employee worked for a minimum period of six months with the overseas company prior to transfer.

 The Intra Company Transfer permit is strictly for assignments of a temporary nature and therefore, the maximum permissible duration is five years.
 After this time, the holder must return to their home country.

 The processing times, criteria, requirements and benefits of each permit type vary.
 The fees for permits depend on the:

 Fees typically range from EUR500 to EUR2,250.